tolearnmuch/ESCL/README.md

 ## 1. Important updates

-* 2022-04-01: This project is going to be released, please waiting.
+* 2022-10-26: This project is going to be released, please waiting.

-* 2022-04-03: The procedure of data preparation and proprecessing scripts on KTH are uploaded for inference.

-* 2022-04-04: Code of separating active patterns and non-active patterns from videos is uploaded.

-* 2022-04-06: Released models and code of inferencing and training are uploaded.

 * ...